First 10 Years of Solo Adventures in Australia

-A wrap up of 10 years of solo travels in Australia
+10 Years of solo Adventures in Australia

 On my first solo trips in 2004 and 2008, I was a bit afraid of being alone on the road and preferred travelling by bus and joining short tours rather than hiring a car myself and driving alone.
-A few years later in 2011, I started road tripping around Australia and liked it.
+A few years later, in 2011, I started road tripping around Australia and liked it.

-On my Australia Trip 2013, I covered about 2000 km by car, entirely on my own!
+On my Australia Trip in 2013, I covered about 2000 km by car, entirely on my own!
 In 2014 I made more amazing solo road trips in Australia.

 How I conquered the fear of travelling alone at night

 On my first trip to Uluru, I went with Greyhound and had to wait for a bus connection in Erldunda in the middle of the night.
-Likewise, I was dropped off at 3.30 in the night the bus when I reached my hostel in Lakes Entrance and waited for a train connection at 4.00 am in a Queensland’s railway station.
+Likewise, I was dropped off at 3.30 in the night on the bus when I reached my hostel in Lakes Entrance and waited for a train connection at 4.00 am in Queensland’s railway station.

-Places on my solo adventures in Australia I felt at home
+Places on my solo adventures in Australia, I felt at home

 Australia is a great country to travel alone, especially for women.
 Some time ago, I wrote about why I love Australia with the special moments I treasure.
-On my solo travels in Australia, I have discovered beautiful places, that at times had been hard to leave.
+On my solo travels in Australia, I have discovered beautiful places that at times had been hard to leave.
 Areas that were somehow familiar to me and where I immediately felt at home.

 Here are a few places that I can call home in Australia.

 Melbourne has got something special.
 I loved it on my first trip.
 What I liked most is how relaxed people are in the city.
 You can tell that people love their town and are happy with it.
 Of course, there is always something that needs to improve.
 But I would dare say that this Australian city is no. 1 in Australia for making travellers feeling like at home.

 I love Darwin.
 This is a place I felt at home straight away after my arrival.
-I love the relaxed atmosphere, the wide-open view over the harbour, I love Darwin’s isolated beaches and phenomenal sunsets.
+I love the relaxed atmosphere, the wide-open view over the harbour.
+I love Darwin’s isolated beaches and phenomenal sunsets.
 On my first visit, I remember walking into a Church on a Sunday morning and sitting with locals made me feel part of the community.

 A quiet place to live in but at the same time a dynamic personality with lots of events and exciting things to do.
-I love biking and Adelaide with its parklands is an excellent place for cycling to the beach.
+I love biking, and Adelaide, with its parklands, is an excellent place for cycling to the beach.
 No wonder Adelaide entered the Top 10 cities of the world to visit in 2014.

 Margaret River was a massive surprise to me.
-In 2008, when I first travelled to Western Australia, my idea of the South West was pretty ignorant, I thought there were only forests and surf beaches.
+In 2008, when I first travelled to Western Australia, my idea of the South West was pretty ignorant.
+I thought there were only forests and surf beaches.
 When I started my solo road trip to South Western Australia, I was in awe of the beauty, the richness and the diversity of this region.
 I really could think of settling there for a while and making it to my home for a while 🙂

 I have been twice to Uluru and hope to go back a third time in the next years.
 There are many places in Australia where you can feel the energy and a deep peacefulness emerging from the earth.
 Sighting the Uluru from the road is the unique and unprecedented feeling that goes deep under my skin.
 Next time I’d love to take a scenic flight over the Uluru and see it from the air as well as to sleep under the stars.